College of Science and Health > Academics > Health Sciences > Student Resources > FAQ

 If you would like some help exploring majors and preparing for your career goals, we recommend that you contact the Office of Academic Advising Support.

-In Health Sciences there are two concentrations available depending on your interests within the fields of health care.
+Health Sciences has two concentrations available, depending on your interests within the fields of health care.

-The BioScience concentration is available for students whose career interests focus on the health of individuals, whether as a clinician or through work in a laboratory connected to health care.
-This concentration can help you prepare for careers in nursing, medicine, and physical therapy, among others.
+The Bioscience concentration is for students whose career interests focus on the health of individuals.
+This concentration helps you prepare for a career in medicine, nursing, physical therapy, or dentistry, among others.

-The Public Health Sciences concentration is available for students whose career interests focus on the health of populations, and want to develop the expertise necessary to provide information, manage and reform policy, develop interventions, and administer health care systems that people and communities need to protect their health.
+The Public Health Sciences concentration is for students whose career interests focus on the health of populations.
+This concentration helps you develop the expertise necessary to develop interventions, provide information, manage and reform policy, and administer health care systems that communities need to promote their health.

-Students in both concentrations will be taking a set of core courses together to stimulate a community of Health Sciences students that learn how to work in a team-based approach in providing health care.
+Students in both concentrations take a set of core courses together to create a community of Health Sciences students that learn how to work in a team-based approach in providing health care.

 For more information, see our programs in our Academics section.